A new refractory epilepsy treatment, containing THC, has been approved for import into the UK for the first time.

 Now officially approved for import into the UK, a doctor can issue a prescription for CannEpil+ for both adults and children.

 The approval to import CannEpil+ into the UK is in response to the urgent need of some patients to have access to a clinical product which has demonstrated its efficacy at treating refractory epilepsy, as well as its safety.

 Once the first 10 patients have commenced their treatment, CannEpil+ will undergo an observational trial with data being entered into a data collection app designed to establish a central platform to monitor the safety of treatment in patients globally.

 Refractory epilepsy affects approximately 33 percent of adults and 20-25 percent of children suffering from epilepsy.
 In the UK, around 87 people are diagnosed with epilepsy in the UK every day.

 MGC Pharma’s biosimilar effect-identical product, CannEpil has historical clinical safety and efficacy data.

 It is expected that this, combined with the results from the observational study, and a further clinical trial that is currently under negotiation with a UK NHS facility, will provide specialist neurologists and general practitioners with the confidence to prescribe CannEpil and CannEpil+ to patients in urgent need of treatment.

-Further Phase IIb randomised, double blind, placebo-controlled clinical studies on the drug are to begin in the final part of 2021.
+Further Phase IIb randomised, double blind, placebo-controlled clinical studies on the drug are expected to begin in the final part of 2021, following negotiations.